GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 Enable Stackdriver Metrics Exporter:

 > **NOTE:** Your GCP project should have Stackdriver enabled.
-This feature only works with GKE clusters.
-For non-GCP clusters, please check with your administrator.
+For non-GCP clusters, export of metrics to Stackdriver is not supported yet.

 ```shell
 export METRICS_EXPORTER_ENABLED=false